Misdiagnosed Veteran Shares Story After Pathologist Is Fired

 "I was told that I had cancer then I was told that I didn't have cancer."

-Young has been battling pancreatic cancer for nearly a decade, and was one of the patients for the pathologist who was fired.
+Young has been battling prostate cancer for nearly a decade, and was one of the patients for the pathologist who was fired.

 "Since I found out about this I've been kind of numb."